truenas/documentation/content/SCALE/Introduction/SCALEHardwareGuide.md

 ### High Speed Interconnects

-As the pace of hardware developement increases and enterprises upgrade at a faster pace, higher bandwidth hardware is becoming more and more accessible.
+As the pace of hardware development increases and enterprises upgrade at a faster pace, higher bandwidth hardware is becoming more and more accessible.
-It's now realistic for home labs to employ 40GB and higher networking components.
-Home users are now discovering the same complications with these speeds that have been found by Enterprise customers.
+Home labs can now realistically employ 40GB and higher networking components, and home users are discovering the same complications with these speeds that have been  by Enterprise customers have found.

-iXsystems highly recommends using Optical Fiber over Direct Attached Copper (DAC) cables for the high speed interconnects listed below:
+iXsystems recommends using Optical Fiber over Direct Attached Copper (DAC) cables for the high speed interconnects listed below:

 * 10Gb NICs: SFP+ connectors
 * 25Gb NICs: SFP28 connectors